Sefora-HS/Aesthetic_Pomodoro/README.md

 # Aesthetic_Pomodoro
-aesthetic pomodoro timer for aesthetic straight A student ✨🎧🤍💻
+aesthetic pomodoro timer for aesthetic straight A students ✨🎧🤍💻